bartbutenaers/Node-RED-Tailscale-Tutorial/docs/tailscale_funnel.md

 As you can see, the output does also show the local services which are available within your *tailnet only*, which are the local services published previously via the command `tailscale serve ...`.
 So in fact the `status` shows the entire configuration of the Tailscale agent's reverse proxy.
 Which is a bit confusing because `tailscale serve status` also shows both the local and public services.

 ## Security
 A funnel is a weak point in your security.
 Because it allows all clients from the internet to access your local service, i.e. client devices which are ***not*** members of your tailnet.
+Which means that even hackers and bots can access it, and hack the local service.

-Therefore it is really required to have some extra security:
+Therefore it is really required to add some extra security to your local service:
 + Make sure that you have setup ***secure login*** to your local service, before you make it public available through a tunnel!
 A minimal secure access would be login via username and password credentials.
-Because once it becomes public, bots will detect it and try to hack it.
 For example the node-red-contrib-google-smarthome node uses OAuth2 to secure access to it.
 + Make sure you have a ***https*** connection, based on a LetsEncrypt certificate (provided by the Tailscale agent)!
-Otherwise it won't be possible to setup a funnel.
+Otherwise it won't even be possible to setup a funnel.
 The people from Tailscale have made this requirement, because - once your data leaves the encrypted funnel via the public endpoint - your data will be transported over the internet where hackers can intercept and read it.
 You can achieve a https connection, via the `--https=443` parameter in the command above.
 + It would be good to block malicious clients in the ***endpoint*** on the Tailscale Relay Funnel servers, because that is the entry point of all external traffic:
    + Block well known bots
    + IP whitelisting